yast/yast-storage-ng/doc/autoyast.md

 ## Issues reporting

 It is possible that, given a profile, AutoYaST finds issues when trying to figure out the partitioning layout.
-Some of those issues might be serious enough to stop the installation; in other cases, just displaying a warning is the way to go.
+Some of those issues might be severe enough to stop the installation; in other cases, it just displays a warning.

-The {Y2Storage::AutoinstIssues} module features a {Y2Storage::AutoinstIssues::List} where issues are registered.
-After trying (successfully or not) to create the proposal, AutoYaST displays the list of issues (if any) to the user.
-If any of those issues is severe enough, it will not allow the user to continue.

-{Y2Storage::AutoinstIssues} contains a set of possible issues (all of them are classes which inherit from {Y2Storage::AutoinstIssues::Issue}).
+The {Y2Storage::AutoinstIssues} module features a {Y2Storage::AutoinstIssues::List} class where issues are registered. {Y2Storage::AutoinstIssues} contains a set of possible issues -- all of them are classes which inherit from {Y2Storage::AutoinstIssues::Issue} --.

 [1]: https://doc.opensuse.org/projects/autoyast/#CreateProfile.General.storage "General section documentation"
 [2]: https://doc.opensuse.org/projects/autoyast/#CreateProfile.Partitioning "Partitioning documentation"